ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Chances are high that your company has already adopted some form of synchronous chat platform; in the early 2000s it was commonly Google Chat or an MSN messenger product, while in the 2020s it's more com - monly Slack, Microsoft Teams, or Workspace from Meta.
 If you re not presently on one of these platforms, it's worth considering their adoption.

- e vast majority of companies ranging from day one startups to goliath companies of 100,000-plus have adopted them with great success.
+The vast majority of companies ranging from day one startups to goliath companies of 100,000-plus have adopted them with great success.

 Achieving that success means being mindful and planning around some inherent flaws: synchronous chat programs require both parties to stop what they re doing and engage, and they result in conversations that are poorly organized and do not produce lasting artifacts for your team to reference.
 You can and should recognize these downsides and compensate